IndigoBeetle/indigobeetle.github.io/_posts/2022-05-02-confuzion-day1.markdown

 later in the cycle, the fewer images there are, the quicker it is to redraw or improve them, especially with my limited artistic skill.

-Each tile is defined by it's trace layers and background image.
+Each tile is defined by its trace layers and background image.
 As things progress, the tile definition will also include data used to move the spark along the traces as it enters each tile, but that's still to come.